JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 ### My CyberPatriot Windows Strategies

-Before I begin the deep dive, here is [my scripts](https://github.com/JohnDCode/St3wart) I used throughout the competition.
+Before I begin the deep dive, here are [my scripts](https://github.com/JohnDCode/St3wart) I used throughout the competition.
 Please ignore the weird Github commit history (trust the process).
 The structure of these scripts is absolutely awful but they worked quite well to get points.
 Also see all the other resources I used and discuss below so you can fully understand my process.
 Please understand that I did not create these resources with the intent to publish, so they are structured rather confusingly.

-Finally, I would like to share my approach to the Windows security aspect of CyberPatriot.
 I have broken down this explanation into the _vulnerability categories_ that the CyberPatriot office references in their debrief-like release at the conclusion of each round.

 I feel as though it is beyond the scope of this post to describe my entire Windows attack plan, so I have simply linked it [here](https://docs.google.com/document/d/1r-XIc-eUJ3rJI-f0oL4d53lkYbBWCEcIAyly_spQkyo/edit?usp=sharing).
 I apologize for any odd notes and it may be difficult to follow, but it was made for only my use.
 I have listed the categories here in the general order in which I tackle them in my attack plan.
 However, I will note that I do not approach each individual category at a time.
 I will cover parts of each category at the same time, revisit categories, etc. Once again, see the linked attack plan for more details.

 #### README

-In this section, I am going to use the Platinum Semifinals from CP 16 as reference.
-As such, I have provided images of the README documents from these challenges.
+In this section, I am going to reference the typical README for a box.
+As such, I have provided images of the README documents from the CP 16 Platinum Semifinals Windows boxes.
 Its more of a dump from the photos I have but here:

 ![README 1](/windowsRM1.jpeg){: width="3024" height="4032" }
 ![README 2](/windowsRM2.jpeg){: width="3024" height="4032" }